r-pufky/ansible_collection_srv/docs/dev/collection/testing.md

 Overrides the built collection with the currently development head. **Remove** link before using production collections so the released version is installed.

+#### External Testing
+External playbooks (e.g. production, staging) can be tested against source without building the collection.
+Any changes in the collection **require** the changed roles to run `molecule create`; this will update the cached collection location and enable those changes to be tested externally.

 ### Only Localhost is Available
 Host inventory not detected when running collection tests.